At a Glance

 Wheelchair Access:

-For those who are mobility-impaired, it’s possible to bird Fair Hill from the car by slowly driving (windows down) on Black Bridge Road from Appleton Road to the Covered Bridge, and then continuing west on Tawes Drive to the Race Horse Training Center, turning south onto Training Center Drive to exit Fair Hill onto MD Route 273.
-There is also good birding at the parking areas scattered through Fair Hill.
+The natural surface trails at Fair Hill are not wheelchair accessible.
+However, for those who are mobility-impaired, Fair Hill offer excellent birding from a car by slowly driving (windows down) west on Black Bridge Road from Appleton Road to the Covered Bridge, and then continuing west on Tawes Drive to the Race Horse Training Center, turning south onto Training Center Drive to exit Fair Hill onto MD Route 273.
+There is also good birding at all the parking areas scattered through Fair Hill.
+Portable restrooms at the parking areas are wheelchair accessible.
+At Parking Lot #2 at the Covered Bridge Area, the four spaces closest to the bridge are reserved for handicapped parking; these spaces are on asphalt paving.

 Pet Policy: